Biomedical-Imaging-Group/SplineOps/docs/api/index.rst

    core/index

-In this section, you can learn more about how PyVista wraps different VTK mesh types and how you can leverage powerful 3D plotting and mesh analysis tools.
+In this section, you can learn more about how the BSSP library enables multidimensional data interpolation using tensor splines.
 Highlights of the API include:

-* Pythonic interface to VTK's Python bindings
-* Filtering/plotting tools built for interactivity
-* Direct access to common VTK filters
-* Intuitive plotting routines with similar syntax
+* Advanced tensor spline interpolation for multidimensional data
+* Flexible specification of spline bases and extension modes
+* Robust validation of input data and coordinates
+* Efficient computation and evaluation of interpolation coefficients
+* Comprehensive and user-friendly interface for interpolation tasks

 .. card:: Core API
    :link: core-api-index
    :link-type: ref
-   :class-title: pyvista-card-title
+   :class-title: bssp-card-title

-   Learn more about PyVista's different mesh types and direct access to common VTK filters.
+   Learn more about BSSP's tensor spline model and its capabilities for multidimensional data interpolation.

 Indices and tables